 Partnership working: In many cases, the issuing agency will have already had contact with other partners in dealing with a persistent issue.
-For instance, in a case dealing with a build-up of litter, the council may have spoken to the local neighbourhood policing team or social landlord.
-However, in situations that develop more quickly, the relevant officer will have to decide whether there are other individuals or bodies that should be informed.
+For instance, in a case dealing with a buildup of litter, the council may have spoken to the local neighbourhood policing team or social landlord.
+However, in situations that develop more guickly, the relevant officer will have to decide whether there are other individuals or bodies that should be informed.
 For matters that could amount to a statutory nuisance it will often be advisable to seek the expert view of council environmental health officers before issuing a Community Protection Notice.
+Partners may wish to give consideration to a shared repository of issued Community Protection Notices and warning letters in order to avoid duplication across issuing bodies.

-What to include in a Community Protection Notice A CPN can be drafted from scratch if necessary so that it is appropriate to the situation and can include any or all of the following:
+What to include in a Community Protection Notice A Community Protection Notice should be bespoke to the individual and the behaviour in question so that it is appropriate to the situation and can include any or all of the following:

-- · a requirement to stop doing specified things; - a requirement to do specified things; - a requirement to take reasonable steps to achieve specified results.
+- a requirement to stop doing specified things; - a requirement to do specified things; - a requirement to take reasonable steps to achieve specified results.